jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 3) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>

 6. To deploy the cluster-ha-singleton service to `EAP7-Server2`, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `EAP7-Server2` and click `Finish`.
 Note that `EAP7-Server1` is still the singleton provider of the service.
-This messagee is in the `EAP7-Server2` console.
+This message is in the `EAP7-Server2` console.

         WFLYSRV0060: Http management interface listening on http://127.0.0.1:10090/management